Moist, cake-like pumpkin bars that are gluten-free and vegan! Packed with fall spices to make a delicious afternoon snack or dessert.

 While all of these options are delicious additions, don’t fear you’ll be missing out on any flavor if you just make the pumpkin bars plain.
 They’re full of fall flavor from the pumpkin pie spice and perfectly sweet on their own!

 If you’re looking for a healthy dessert bar that tastes just like all those decadent recipes out there, this is it.

 These pumpkin bars may be gluten-free, vegan, dairy-free and healthier for you, but they taste just as delicious as the rest.

-They’re thick, chewy and moist, packed with pumpkin pie spiced flavor and begging to be made this fall.
+They’re thick, chewy (though not as chewy as delicious pumpkin butter mochi) and moist, packed with pumpkin pie spiced flavor and begging to be made this fall.

 Want to add icing to these pumpkin bars?

 Or, the dairy-free and vegan icing from these paleo carrot cookies instead!